-603306 Colour Theory and Applications II (3 Credit Hours)
+Colour Theory and Applications II

-This course extends the topics and concepts introduced in colour theory I and would aid the students in creating success full Colour schemes for their projects by understanding the application of colours.
+This course extends the topics and concepts introduced in colour theory I and would aid the students in creating success full-Colour schemes for their projects by understanding the application of colours.
 The physical and psychological effects of Colour are explored.
-Skill building in the application of Colour, light and related design principles to the man-made environment is emphasized.
+Skill-building in the application of Colour, light and related design principles to the man-made environment is emphasized.

-603307 Material Technology (3 Credit Hours)
+603307 Material Technology

 The aim of this course is to enhance the student's knowledge about the materials that can be possibly used in the different fields of interior design.
-Students are introduced to appropriate use of textiles, Decorative accessories and surface materials such as Glass wood, metal and natural stone in interior design.
+Students are introduced to the appropriate use of textiles, Decorative accessories and surface materials such as Glass wood, metal and natural stone in interior design.

-603308 Drawing & Painting: Techniques & Materials (3 Credit Hours)
+Drawing & Painting: Techniques & Materials (3 Credit Hours)

 An introduction to basic techniques of representative drawing using pencil and colours, sketches, still life, 3D design in class and interior spaces on Field trips.
-Emphasis is placed on student abilities to produce representational drawings with in short time frame.
+Emphasis is placed on student abilities to produce representational drawings within a short time frame.

-603309 Special Topics in Interior Design (3 Credit Hours)
+Special Topics in Interior Design

 The aim of the course is to enable the students to develop in research, analysis and criticism capability in the interior design field.
-Special projects based on current issues in the field of interior design and architecture are required both in class and home work.
+Special projects based on current issues in the field of interior design and architecture are required both in class and homework.